KordonBleu/enslavism/readme.md

 Now open your browser at `http://localhost:8081/`.

-## Contributing

-If you modify server code, you have to run `node bundler.js` to bundle your changes.
-If you modify client code, the master takes care of re-bundling for you in development environment.
-In production (i.e. `$NODE_ENV` is set to `production`) you have to restart the master.

 ## Browser API

 You need to include `/enslavism/client.js` in your HTML document like so: